hyperledger-labs/aifaq/README.md

 2. Create a new Google Colab notebook
 3. Load the downloaded notebook file
 4. Set up the runtime GPU
+5. Copy the ReadTheDocs on Google Drive
+6. Set up the Google Drive mount path
-5. Set the URL and GitHub repo document sources
+7. Set the URL and GitHub repo document sources
-6. Create a new GitHub personal token
+8. Create a new GitHub personal token
-7. Add the token, as new secret, to the Google Colab notebook
+9. Add the token, as new secret, to the Google Colab notebook

 The first step is straightforward: just click the **src** folder to open it, then click the **hyperledger_aifaq_poc_v3.ipynb** file and the click the button below: